Bryce1010/Awesome-Few-shot/README.md

 ps: some paper I have not read yet, but I put them in Metric Learning temporally.
 If you find any mistakes, please feel free to pull request.
 More hands produce a stronger flame !

-update 12–7:  Context in red means which need to be explored more, these are personal marks, and you are welcome to fork the repository to mark by yourself.
+update 12–7:  Context in `grey` means which need to be explored more, these are personal marks, and you are welcome to fork the repository to mark by yourself.
 But please note the source address  if you use this repository.